 Compliance and enforcement

-- a third party advertiser fails to file a financial statement by the end of the 30-day grace period or fails to apply to the court for an extension by the filing deadline
+- if you fail to file a financial statement by the end of the 30-day grace period or fail to apply to the court before March 29, 2019 for an extension by the filing deadline

-- the financial statement shows that the third party advertiser has exceeded a spending limit
+- if your financial statement shows that you exceeded your spending limit

-- a third party advertiser fails to turn over their surplus to the clerk when they file their financial statement
+- if you fail to turn over your surplus to the clerk when you file your financial statement

 Each municipality and school board must appoint a compliance audit committee.

-If an eligible elector believes that a third party advertiser has not followed the election finance rules, the elector may apply for a compliance audit of the third party’s advertising campaign finances.
-The application must be in writing, and must set out the reasons why they believe the third party advertiser did not follow the rules.
+If an eligible elector believes that you have contravened the election finance rules, they may apply for a compliance audit of your campaign finances.
+The application must be in writing and must set out the reasons why they believe you contravened the rules.

-An application for a compliance audit must be submitted to the clerk of the municipality where the third party advertiser is registered within 90 days of the deadline to file the advertising campaign financial statement.
+An application for a compliance audit must be submitted to the municipal clerk who conducted the election within 90 days of the deadline to file the campaign financial statement.

 The compliance audit committee will consider the application and decide whether to grant or reject the application.
-The committee’s decision may be appealed to the Superior Court of Justice within 15 days after the decision is made.
+You may appeal the committee’s decision to the Superior Court of Justice within 15 days after the decision is made.

-If the committee grants the application, it will appoint an auditor to conduct a compliance audit of the third party’s advertising campaign finances.
-The auditor is entitled to have access to all of the financial records related to the advertising campaign.
-The auditor will produce a report, which the third party advertiser is entitled to receive.
+If the committee grants the application, it will appoint an auditor to conduct a compliance audit of your campaign finances.
+The auditor is entitled to have access to all of the financial records related to your campaign.
+The auditor will produce a report, which you are entitled to receive.

 The compliance audit committee does not have any authority to set penalties.
-Only the court can decide if a third party advertiser contravened the Act and, if so, which penalties should apply.
+Only the court can decide if you contravened the act and, if so, which penalties should apply.

-If a person is convicted of committing an offence, they may be subject to the following penalties:
+If you are convicted of an offence, you may be subject to the following penalties:

 - a fine of up to $25,000

-If any third party advertiser is convicted of exceeding a spending limit, they may also be fined the amount by which they exceeded the limit.
+If you are convicted of exceeding the spending limit, you may also be fined the amount by which you exceeded the limit.